G-dark/Grap_MinimunEdgeCoverage/README.md

 # Grap_MinimunEdgeCoverage
-In this repository your will find an app that implements an own algorithm to solve the problem of minimun edge coverage from a graph
+This app implements an own algorithm that solves the problem of minimun edge coverage from a graph